More than just a Chalkboard

 I decided to order 4 shams.
 Each sham would make two stockings and I decided it would be best to have an extra just in case I messed up… OR our family of 6 grows and we need more stockings😉☺️

-I printed off a couple templates but decided to make my own pattern, mixing a few together to get the exact shape and size I was imagining ☺️ Dudes!
+I printed off a template I found, but decided to make my own pattern instead, mixing a few together to get the exact shape and size I was imagining ☺️ Dudes!
 I was SO nervous to start cutting😂 I had the shams laid out on our table for days, pep talking myself like, “I can do this!
 I can do this!”
 Finally I decided I was ready!

 I began with cutting the shape of the stocking pattern out of the fabric.
 Because these were shams that had a quilted front and cotton back, I simply cut out the whole thing.